appsemble/appsemble/CONTRIBUTING.md

 npm --silent run scripts -- get-release-notes
 ```

+> Note: If you've have mentioned the current version in the docs somewhere and you don't want it to
+> be changed make sure to exclude it in the release script.

 A release can be created by a maintainer triggering the `release patch` or `release minor` job in
 the pipeline for the `main` branch.